javascript-tutorial/en.javascript.info/1-js/2-first-steps/5-variables/article.md

 let message;
 ```

-Now we can store some data in it:
+Now we can put some data into it:

 ```js
 let message;